teunmooij/payload-tools/packages/swagger/README.md

 ## Usage

-`payload-swagger` can be used either as plugin or just to generate the openapi document.
+`payload-swagger` can be used as plugin or just to generate the openapi document.

 ### As plugin